-The climb of the mountain starting from the Cantina Ferraris does not present particular technical difficulties, just a scrambling to overcome some easy rocky stretches in the last part of the itinerary, but follows a wild path and not always easy to find.
+The climb of the mountain starting from the Cantina Ferraris doesn't oppose particular technical difficulties, it's just a scrambling to overcome some easy rocky stretches in the last part of the itinerary, anyhow the route follows a wild path not always easy to find.

 Sardinia, the Westernmost region of Italy, can be reached by plane, otherwise by ferry-boat from Livorno, Civitavecchia and Genova harbors.